nanderson815/liri-node-app/README.md

 "spotify-this-song 'Tubthumping'" returns the search results for the song.

 ### movie-this
 run *movie-this* and the name of a movie in quotation marks to get more info on a movie.
-For Exapmle:
+For Example:

 "movie-this 'Inception'" will return more information on the movie.